LAMDA-Tabular/Tabular-Temporal-Shift/README.md

 **Above**: Performance comparison between temporal split in [1] and random split on TabReD benchmark, where only the data splitting strategy before $T_\text{train}$ is changed.
 The percentage change represents the **robust average** of performance difference compared to the MLP with temporal split.
 A positive percentage change indicates that the method outperforms the MLP with temporal split.
 Left: We reproduced the experiment from [1], and ensured a fair comparison by removing numerical embeddings and fixing the categorical embeddings to one-hot embedding when needed.
 In this case, the performance of retrieval-based methods significantly declines, falling behind tree-based methods and MLP-PLR, while TabM achieves the best performance.
 Right: The performance improvement observed when using the random splitting strategy.
 Retrieval-based methods show the greatest improvement, and the performance rankings of the models aligned more closely with conventional findings.
 **Bottom**: Performance comparison before and after adopting our proposed **temporal embedding** into our training protocol on the TabReD benchmark. **These two figures follow the same setup, allowing for direct comparison**.

+It is worth noting that although the relative improvement of TabM over MLP decreases after adding the temporal embedding (-0.12% in the figure), **TabM itself still achieves a 0.07% performance gain** (table 6 in the paper) and **rises by 0.875 ranks** in the average model ranking (see figure below).
+Notably, none of the other methods experience a performance drop.
+This provides a **comprehensive multi-perspective evaluation**.

 ![tab1](fig/tab1.png)

 Performance rankings of **original temporal split** in [1], **random split**, and **our proposed temporal split** with and without our **temporal embedding**, measured by the **average performance ranking** on the TabReD benchmark.
 "PLR," "MNCA," and "LGBM" denote "MLP-PLR," "ModernNCA," and "LightGBM," respectively.